 Gastronomy & Wine

 Wining and dining is a must in Siena and its nearby hamlets!
 Grilled radicchio, zucchini with anchovy sauce, fettuccine with truffles, roast baby lamb (Agnello), minestrone, Pici pasta (similar to spaghetti), roast rabbit (Coniglio).
-Also noteworthy are roast capon, bruschetta doused in Olive Oil and fresh tomatoes, wood-fired Chianina steak, and omelettes with bacon are all delicious dishes found in Sienese homes and restaurants.
+Also noteworthy are roast capon, bruschetta doused in Olive Oil and fresh tomatoes, wood-fired Chianina steak, and omelets with bacon are all delicious dishes found in Sienese homes and restaurants.
 The town also has a sweet tooth, and Panforte (a concentrated fruit and nut cake) is the classic dessert, usually served with the sweet Vin Santo wine.
 Cantucci almond cookies and chestnut based desserts are also common.

 Piazza del Campo